 your-tutorial-nameis the short name of your tutorial in all lowercase.
 Use dashes ("-") to separate words.
 Do not use spaces or any other punctuation in the folder name.

-- Commit your changes and open a pull request.
+Push the new content to your fork and open a pull request.

-Once your pull request is approved and merged your submission will be published.
+Once your pull request is approved, your tutorial will be published by the repository maintainers.